An Opening Day start is a special assignment for any pitcher, one that comes with prestige and pageantry.

 Hundreds of starters have taken the mound at least once in a season opener.
 But some have become much more accustomed to it than others.

-With that in mind, here is a look at the pitchers who have made the most Opening Day starts.
+Assuming that Verlander steps to the Tropicana Field mound as scheduled on March 28, he will join this list of pitchers who have made the most Opening Day starts.
 (All data is since 1908, the first season for which it is available.)

 • Pitchers with the most consecutive Opening Day starts

 Tom Terrific's record speaks to both his greatness and his longevity.
 The right-hander was just 23 years old when he started his first opener for the 1968 Mets, in his second season.
 Seaver was 41 when he started his last, for the '86 White Sox, in his final season.
 That makes him one of just 22 pitchers to start at least one Opening Day at 41 or older.

 While Seaver started three times for the Reds and twice for the White Sox, his 11 Game 1 assignments for the Mets remains a club record -- three ahead of Dwight Gooden.
 The Hall of Famer was more than up to the challenge, going 6-0 with a 2.13 ERA and 68 strikeouts in those 11 outings with New York.
 That included a one-run, nine-strikeout complete game against the Phillies in 1975, when he outdueled the next man on this list.

 Bob Gibson had a well-deserved stranglehold on Opening Day duties with the Cardinals early in Carlton's career, so it wasn't until Lefty was traded to Philadelphia before the 1972 season that he got a taste of that honor.
 Carlton made up for lost time, however, making each of his franchise-record 14 Game 1 starts with the Phillies over a 15-year span beginning in '72.